Code-Institute-Submissions/MS1-belles-of-three-spires/README.md

         2. As a frequent user, I will want to listen to them and see their latest performances.
-            The embedded YouTube video on the homepage enables users to see the Belles' latest performance, and the link in the footer to the Belle's YouTube channel will enable users to see videos of all their performances.
+            The embedded YouTube video on the homepage enables users to see the Belles' latest performance, and the link in the footer to the Belles' YouTube channel will enable users to see videos of all their performances.

             ![](assets/documentation/screenshot-youtube.PNG)